OmarAyman85/collab-workspace-app-OmarAyman/collab-workspace-app-OmarAyman/README.md

 This setup allows modular, scalable interaction between the app and Firebase services, ensuring seamless real-time collaboration and secure data handling.

 ---

+# Technical Questions

+## 1. Backend Architecture: Scaling to Support 1 Million Workspaces

+To support scalability as the user base and number of workspaces grow to 1 million or more, the backend should be designed with **scalability**, **resilience**, and **modularity** in mind.
+The following architectural strategies are recommended:

+### 🧱 Microservices Architecture

+Decompose the monolithic application into independent, loosely coupled services — such as:

+- `AuthService`
+- `WorkspaceService`
+- `BoardService`
+- `TaskService`

+**Benefits:**

+- Independent deployment and scaling of services
+- Better fault isolation and maintainability
+- Language and technology flexibility across services

+### 🧩 Database Sharding

+Implement **horizontal partitioning (sharding)** of the database based on `user ID` or `workspace ID`.

+**Benefits:**

+- Distributes workload across multiple databa instances
+- Reduces query latency under high load
+- Prevents performance bottlenecks in single-node architectures

+### ⚡ Caching Layer

+Incorporate a high-performance caching solutions as **Redis** to:

+- Reduce database reads for frequently accessed data (e.g., workspace metadata, task summaries)
+- Improve latency and throughput of read-heavy operations

+### 🔁 Asynchronous Processing

+Use message brokers like **RabbitMQ** or **Apache Kafka** to handle non-blocking, long-running tasks such as:

+- Email notifications
+- Activity logging

+This decouples the user experience from backend processing and improves responsiveness.

+### 🌐 API Gateway

+Leverage an API Gateway (e.g., **AWS API Gateway**, **NGINX**) to:

+- Route and load balance traffic across microservices
+- Enforce security policies (authentication, authorization)
+- Implement rate limiting, logging, and request transformation

+---
+## 2. Authentication Strategy: Securing Authentication Across Mobile and Web Applications and Handling token expiration and refresh flows

+A robust authentication strategy is critical to ensuring secure access across mobile and web platforms.
+The implementation should combine industry standards with secure storage and proper token management.
+The following components form a comprehensive approach:

+---

+### 🔐 Authentication Protocols

+Leverage modern authentication protocols such as:

+- **OAuth 2.0 / OpenID Connect**
+  For federated login using identity providers like Google, Apple, or traditional email/password authentication.

+- **JWT (JSON Web Tokens)**
+  Used for stateless authentication and Role-Based Access Control (RBAC), where tokens encode user roles, permissions, and metadata.

+---

+### 🔑 Token Types and Secure Storage

+Implement a dual-token system to balance usability and security:

+- **Access Token** (short-lived):
+  Valid for ~15 minutes to minimize exposure risk.

+- **Refresh Token** (long-lived):
+  Valid for 7–30 days depending on security requirements.

+**Secure Token Storage:**

+- **Mobile:**
+  - *iOS:* Store tokens in the **Keychain**
+  - *Android:* Use **EncryptedSharedPreferences** or **Android Keystore**

+- **Web:**
+  - Use **HttpOnly**, **Secure Cookies** to prevent XSS attacks
+  - Avoid using `localStorage` or `sessionStorage` for sensitive tokens

+---

+### 🔄 Token Expiration and Refresh Flows

+Ensure a seamless user experience while maintaining security.

+1. **Token Lifecycle**
+   - The access token is included in each API request.
+   - When it expires, the client silently uses the refresh token to obtain a new access token.

+2. **Refresh Flow Handling**
+   - On receiving a `401 Unauthorized` response, a refresh token request is triggered.
+   - On success, replace the old tokens and retry the original request.

+3. **Failure Handling**
+   - If the refresh token is invalid or expired (e.g., revoked, tampered):
+     - Clear stored credentials
+     - Force user logout
+     - Redirect to the login screen

+This mechanism ensures continued secure access without frequent interruptions while guarding against unauthorized access through compromised tokens.

+---

+---

 ## 📃 License